Coding-Academy-STL/GameDevWithPython/slides.md

     - Check if the x coordinate minus the width of the paddle is greater than the window width.
 If it is, it means the paddle is out of bounds and the x coordinate should be set to the window width minus the paddle width

 ---
+layout: cover
+---
+# Chapter 5: Collisions
+---

+# Overview

+Video games are simulations of reality.
+Reality is determined by the laws of physics.
+What good is a game without physics?

+# Pong Notes

+- If we play the game pong, we can see that the ball bounces off the walls at the same angle that they intercept them
+- Also, the angle that the ball bounces off of the paddle is determined by the place that the ball hits the paddle.
+If it hits the paddle in the middle, it goes straight forward.
+If it hits the corners, it goes off to the side at a sharp angle.

+---

 # Contact Me